fhellwig/simonize/README.md

 1. Any input properties that do not have a corresponding template property are **not** returned by `simonize`.

-2. Since the template is recursively traversed until primitive properties are discovered, this utility also performs a deep clone.
+2. Since the template and input are recursively traversed until primitive properties are discovered, this utility performs a deep clone of both the template and the input.

 ## Motivation